LongDangHoang/Gomoku-AI/README.md

-# Testing...
-This is a repo
+# This is a simple attempt at a Gomoku (m-n-k) game AI, using minimax algorithm.
-Why is it here?
-Nobody knows
+While some optimizations are added, this project is simply for personal practice with python and recursive algorithm.